richardbarran/django-photologue/docs/pages/installation.rst

 #. `Enable the admin app if you have not already done so <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_.

 #.
-Also enable `Django’s site framework
+Django has `an optional site framework
    <https://docs.djangoproject.com/en/dev/ref/contrib/sites/#enabling-the-sites-framework>`_.
+   This is not enabled by default in Django, but is required by Photologue.

 Add the urls
 ------------